 Make Your Field More Robust – Create Shade

 Making your field ‘all-weather’ is pretty much impossible and if it were, it is unlikely that it would be financially viable.
-We have a case study regarding installing lighting that you may find interesting coming up soon (you can sign up to our mailing list below for regular updates from the industry and to be alerted of new articles).

 Despite this – creating shade short, medium and long term is a very good idea.
 The obvious way is with a field shelter but there are many more imaginative ways to create a cool spot for resting for both humans and dogs.
-Some of these require a much more long-term vision and if you’re going to get stuck into some planting, be very careful not to be tempted to introduce some of the fast growing hedges, shrubs and trees, many of which fall into the ‘toxic to canines’ category and are daft things to put in a dog field.
+Some of these require a much more long-term vision and if you’re going to get stuck into some planting, be very careful not to be tempted to introduce some of the fast-growing hedges, shrubs and trees, many of which fall into the ‘toxic to canines’ category and are daft things to put in a dog field.

 We hope you’ve found this helpful when it comes to strategising just how to manage your dog field during hot weather periods.
 If you are interested in working with British Dog Fields to improve the bookings at your field, increase your revenue or you’d like some outside help with any other element of your dog field business, please take a look at our consultancy services page here where you can find out more.